diffpy/diffpy.srreal/README.rst

    python -m diffpy.srreal.tests.run

-An alternative way of installing diffpy.srreal is to use the scons tool, which can speed up the process by compiling the C++ files in parallel (-j4)::
+An alternative way of installing diffpy.srreal is to use the SCons tool, which can speed up the process by compiling the C++ files in parallel (-j4)::

    sudo scons -j4 install